learning2hash/learning2hash.github.io/tutorial.md

 ![GRH Time](./tutorial/grh_precision10.png)

-GRH ensures that a large proportion of the nearest neighbours can be found in the same bucket as the query, and that there is minor benefit in searching additional buckets.
-We are able to keep a faster query time of only having to inspect one bucket.
+The benefits of GRH on this dataset an for a hashcode length of 16 bits can mostly be observed in the low Hamming radius regime.
 For example, to reach the same precision@10 as obtained by GRH at Hamming radius 0, LSH requires a Hamming radius of ~5 and a ~10 seconds query time (versus only ~3 seconds for GRH for the same precision@10).
-The query time curve for GRH at increasing Hamming radii is shown below:
+As the Hamming radius increases, LSH is able to claw back retrieval effectiveness The query time curve for GRH at increasing Hamming radii is shown below:

 ![GRH Time](./tutorial/grh_time.png)